 An invaluable resource for researchers and clinicians seeking to better understand SCI

 The data collected in the Registry contains powerful information that will help track the effectiveness of specific treatments, practices or programs for improving functional outcomes and quality of life after SCI.
 As well, RHSCIR is expanding its reach internationally in order to increase the quality of data collected.

 RHSCIR collects data using a powerful data collection and management platform called the Global Research Platform (GRP).
 This tool was developed by RHI's in-house specialized IT team and has been in use in RHSCIR-sponsored sites since November 2011; it is also used to support important new multi-centre clinical trials for SCI and other conditions.

 RHSCIR provides the larger community of researchers, clinicians and health care professionals, government organizations, other funders, and industry with a powerful research and reporting tool.
 It promotes collaboration and research, helps partners achieve their SCI information goals, ensures data quality, and remains current with changing trends and issues in health care management.

-> Research Publications: In partnership with the national RHSCIR Network (31 acute and rehab facilities across Canada), we are currently working on several research publications using the national RHSCIR data.
+> Research Publications: In partnership with the national RHSCIR Network (31 acute and rehab facilities across Canada), RHI is currently working on several research publications using the national RHSCIR data.
 Please check the Scientific Reports & Presentations section of our website for the latest publications.

-> RHSCIR Special Report 2011-2013: This first ever report includes data on areas such as demographics, level and severity of injury, length of stay in acute and rehab care and social impacts post-injury such as income, marital status and employment.
+> RHSCIR Special Report 2011-2013: This report is the first of it’s kind in Canada specific to the traumatic SCI population, and includes data on areas such as demographics, level and severity of injury, length of stay in acute and rehab care and social impacts post-injury such as income, marital status and employment.
 View the report (English, French)